GitHub

 Safety model

 Blackholing a route is a blunt instrument: a wrong or runaway announcement can take your own infrastructure offline faster than any attack.
 Kapkan is built so that cannot happen by accident.
-The six rules below are enforced in code and covered by tests — they are not configuration options you can forget to set, and they are non-negotiable.
+The six core guarantees below are enforced in code and covered by tests — they are not configuration options you can forget to set, and they are non-negotiable.
+On top of them sits an optional blast-radius layer you can switch on for extra containment.

 Every one of them applies to automatic detection-driven bans and to manual bans requested through the API alike.
 There is no path that skips them.